iManagement

 Total per side = 2 kg

-Total both sides = 4 kg
+Total for both sides = 4 kg

 Objective

-Prevent starvation, which can block egg-laying.
+Prevent starvation, which can halt laying.

-• Accessibility of reserves
+• Accessibility of food stores

 Possible actions